LivePersonInc/node-agent-sdk/README.md

 ### Transfer sample script

-The following snippet will allow you to transfer an ongoing conversation to a different skill of agents
+The following code snippet will allow you to transfer an ongoing conversation to a different skill of agents

 ```javascript
 agent.updateConversationField({